christinanm/phish_phinder/README.md

 : © ):´;      ¸  {
  `·.¸ `·  ¸.·´\`·¸)
      `\\´´\¸.·´

 ```

-A light-weight, fast Outlook add-in that detects phishing/spam emails.
+A light-weight Outlook add-in that detects phishing/spam emails.